-We comprehensively evaluate our approach on three widely used benchmarks from two languages.
-The experimental results show that SimCTG improves the intrinsic qualities of the language model, as evaluated by perplexity and token prediction accuracy.
-Moreover, we demonstrate that the proposed contrastive search significantly outperforms previous state-of-the-art decoding methods in human and automatic evaluations.
-Furthermore, we provide in-depth analyses to get better insights on the inner-workings of our proposed approach.
+We conduct comprehensive experiments on three widely used benchmarks.
+We show that our approach is generalizable to different tasks and different languages (§4 and §5) as well as different model sizes (§4.3).
+Specifically, the experimental results verify that SimCTG improves the intrinsic qualities of the language model, as evaluated by perplexity and token prediction accuracy (§4.2).
+Moreover, we demonstrate that the proposed contrastive search significantly outperforms previous state-of-the-art decoding methods in both human and automatic evaluations (§4 and §5).
+Furthermore, we provide in-depth analyses to get better insights on the inner-workings of our proposed approach (§6).